zsdonghao/stackednet/README.md

-# StackedNet - Lightweight greedy layer-wsie training
+# StackedNet - Lightweight greedy layer-wise training

 > The "StackedNet" class implemented Staked Sparse Autoencoders, on the top
 > of Theano so as to use GPU acceleration.
 It's behaviour can be modified